mkrisnawati/Computer_Graphic_DSU/README.md

 > Welcome to my Github Repository that posting for Computer Graphic's Projects @DSU 👋

 ## ✨ Homework 1: Implement Draw Polygon
-<h2 align="center"> it is about how to draw the polygon using the pygame
+<h4 align="left"> it is about how to draw the polygon using the pygame

 [![](https://img.youtube.com/vi/6j8kaQvEtxg.jpg)](https://youtu.be/6j8kaQvEtxg "Just tap this!")